Mangueshi Temple: Temple complex

-The 450-year-old Shri Mangesh temple dedicated to Shiva stands out with its simple and yet exquisitely elegant structure.
 The temple architecture consists of several domes, pilasters and balustrades.
-There is a prominent Nandi Bull and a beautiful seven-story deepstambha (lamp tower), which stands inside the temple complex.
+There is a prominent Nandi Bull and a beautiful seven-story deepstambha (lamp tower), which stands inside the temple complex in Saraswat Architectural style.
 The temple also has a magnificent water tank, which is believed to be the oldest part of the temple.

-The Sabha Griha is a spacious hall which accommodates over 500.
+The Sabha Griha is a spacious hall which accommodates over 500 people.
 The decor includes the chandeliers of the nineteenth century.
 The central part of the Sabha Griha leads to the Garbha Griha where the image of Mangesh is consecrated.

 Rituals

 Daily rituals

 Like most temples in Goa, Mangueshi Temple has a large number of pujas being performed daily.
 Every morning, Shodshopchar pujas, namely Abhisheka, Laghurudra and Maharudra, are performed.
 This is followed by Maha-Aarti at noon and Panchopchar pooja at night.

 Every Monday, the idol of Manguesh is taken out for a procession in the Palakhi accompanied by music before the evening Aarti.